-MINIMUM AGE OF ADMISSION TO TRANSITIONAL KINDERGARTEN and KINDERGARTEN [EC§48000] Students who are 5 years of age on or before September 1 may enroll in kindergarten.
+MINIMUM AGE OF ADMISSION TO KINDERGARTEN [EC§48000] Students who are 5 years of age on or before September 1 may enroll in kindergarten.
 Students who turn 5 years of age between September 2 and December 2 have the opportunity to enroll in a two-year kindergarten program.
 The first year, called transitional kindergarten (TK), provides young 5 year olds with an opportunity to adjust to the school environment and develop strong learning skills to prepare them for the rigor of 1st grade.
 In TK, students are exposed to reading and math in an interactive way using varied strategies and methods.
 TK students may participate in kindergarten activities throughout the year and may be grouped according to developmental and academic abilities with other kindergarten students.
 TK students learn important skills that build on what they may have learned in preschool.
 Research shows how important it is that students are ready academically, socially, and emotionally for 1st grade, and that children who attend kindergarten readiness programs like TK are more likely to do well in school.
 All TK students will attend the two-year program unless, as reflected on the EESD Kindergarten Report Card, they excel academically and demonstrate outstanding social, emotional, and developmental skills.

-MINIMUM DAYS/STAFF DEVELOPMENT DAYS [EC§48980(c)] Minimum Days are indicated on the school year calendar provided and are generally on the first Monday of the month and during the week of parent conferences.
+MINIMUM DAYS/STAFF DEVELOPMENT DAYS [EC§48980(c)] Minimum Days are indicated on the school year calendar provided.
 At least one month's notice will be given if the minimum day schedule changes.